 The recreational angling sector has a substantial participation rate (estimated to be of the order of 1.5 million participants) and a significant economic impact through the tourism sector and angling supply value chains.
 It is therefore important that recreational anglers are recognised as important stakeholders in South African inland fisheries and that their interests are recognised in future fisheries development initiatives.
 The value chain associated with the recreational fishing sector has the potential to support rural food security through decent jobs, entrepreneurship and participation in the fishing linked tourism service sector.
 However, more can be done to ensure that this economic sector contributes to transformation and equitable socio-economic benefit from inland fish resources.

-The recreational angling disciplines are diverse, including bank angling for carp, yellowfish and catfish, artificial lure angling for bass and other species, flyfishing for trout, boat angling and informal recreational/food fish angling.
-Angling is organised as a sporting code, affiliated to the South African Sports Confederation and Olympic Committee (SASCOC), under the South African Sport Anglers and Casting Confederation (SASACC).
-The Federation of Flyfishers of South Africa (FOSAF) represents the interests of flyfishers and is affiliated to TroutSA which is a DAFF recognised aquaculture producer association.
+The recreational angling disciplines are diverse, including bank angling for carp, yellowfish and catfish, artificial lure angling for bass and other species, flyfishing for yellowfish and trout, boat angling and informal recreational/food fish angling.
+Angling is organised as a sporting code, affiliated to the South African Sports Confederation and Olympic Committee (SASCOC).
 Most recreational anglers are however not affiliated to any angling organisation.

 Recreational angling is a popular activity on state dams and rivers.
 The management of recreational fishing activities on state dams is in the process of being formalised by the Department of Water and Sanitation, through the compilation of Resource Management Plans for the major state dams.
 Many recreational angling clubs enjoy rights of access to land and water-based activities on state dams through historical leases and contracts with the Department of Water and Sanitation.

 Recreational fishing is widely practised by rural community members.
-Appropriate policies to promote greater participation by rural community members in the recreational angling value chain have the potential to create opportunities such as decent jobs and food security in rural areas.
+Appropriate policies to promote greater participation by rural community members in the recreational angling value chain have the potential to create opportunities such as jobs and food security in rural areas.

 Recreational fishing is not recognised as an fishery subsector which contributes to the economy and rural livelihoods.
 There is a need to clearly define and regulate recreational and small-scale fishery user rights and to establish sustainable resource management institutions.
 This includes addressing, concerns expressed by the recreational fishing sector on the ecological effects of legal and illegal gill netting on fish populations, and the impact of the NEMBA Alien and Invasive Species Regulations, 2014 on recreational fishing and stocking.
 There is thus a need to recognise recreational fishing as a fishery sub-sector and to promote and manage the socio-economic components along with the biodiversity aspects.